Nisha-Dahiya6/Snowflake-Dbt-Order-ND856/README.md

 - Freshness of order_updated_at
-  🚀 in fct_orders and fct_order_items used is_implemented() function for full load for first time and delta load for subsequent
+  🚀 in fct_orders and fct_order_items used is_incremental() function for full load for first time and delta load for subsequent

 1. How would you handle deletes from MongoDB?

    ✅ Data Ingestion from MongoDB to Snowflake lands in Raw layer, so it is full load and snapshot of source.
 When deletes receive from source, isDeleteFlag can be updated to True in Silver layer.

 2. How would this design scale for very large volumes?

    ✅ Materailize the fct and dim models as incremental.
 Full load is very expensive for large tables.
    ✅ Implement cluster key by Region
    ✅ Avoid Row Explosion while processing Semi-structure data.